inducer/loopy/doc/tutorial.rst

       6: RETURN FROM KERNEL rotate_v2_0
    ---------------------------------------------------------------------------

-As the error message suggests, taking a look at the generated instruction schedule will show that while ``tmp`` is assigned in the first kernel, the assignment to ``tmp`` is not seen by the second kernel.
+As the error message suggests, taking a look at the generated statement schedule will show that while ``tmp`` is assigned in the first kernel, the assignment to ``tmp`` is not seen by the second kernel.
 Because the temporary is in private memory, it does not persist across calls to device kernels (the same